AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 ## Other support {#supportforcolorcontrast}

-The Captivate Prime Learner role supports several other accessibility features including but not limited to:
+The Learning Manager Learner role supports several other accessibility features including but not limited to:

 1. Semantic structure to the learner role pages including heading, list markup, descriptive titles etc are provided.
 1. Support for browser zoom up to 200% without loss of content or functionality is maintained through-out the learner role.